You are $75 away from free shipping

 As the NCBI states, because this kind of treatment affects the chemical structure of the hair fiber, it’s crucial to understand the process and how it can affect your strand’s specific makeup.
 Also noteworthy, according to research by the Journal of the American Academy of Dermatology, in some cases unacceptably high concentrations of formaldehyde might be used in these treatments.
 So again, it’s important to do your research and work with a professional you can trust.

 Any time you apply strong chemicals to your hair, whether it be when you dye your hair with permanent hair color or when you receive a keratin treatment, it's incredibly important to take extra steps in your hair care routine to keep your strands looking healthy after the fact.
-This includes switching out your regular shampoo and conditioner and using a system which includes a deep conditioning mask and a leave-in product on the regular.
+This includes switching out your regular shampoo and conditioner and using a system which includes a hair mask and a leave-in product on the regular.
 Need a recommendation?
-The L'Oréal Paris Eversleek Keratin Caring Shampoo is formulated for chemically straightened locks, without any sulfates, salts or surfactants.
-Pair it with the L'Oréal Paris Eversleek Keratin Caring Conditioner—even if you have oily roots or strands.
-Chemically-treated locks require extra nourishment in order to remain hydrated, so skipping conditioner gets a no from us.
+The L'Oréal Paris EverSleek Keratin Caring Shampoo is our best shampoo for keratin-treated hair, formulated for chemically straightened locks without any sulfates, salts, or surfactants.
+Pair the keratin shampoo with the L'Oréal Paris EverSleek Keratin Caring Conditioner—even if you have oily roots or strands.
+Chemically-treated hair requires extra nourishment in order to remain hydrated, so skipping conditioner gets a no from us.

-Going beyond shampoo and conditioner, a few times a week, use a hydrating hair mask in place of conditioner.
-Try the L'Oréal Paris Everpure Deep Moisture Hair Sheet Mask, which works in just five minutes.
+Going beyond keratin shampoo and conditioner, a few times a week, use a repairing hair mask in place of conditioner.
+Try the L'Oréal Paris EverPure Repair Remedy Balm, which works in just five minutes.
 To complete your hair care routine, use the L’Oréal Paris EverPure 10-In-1 Elixir on damp hair to help nourish, hydrate, soothe, and repair strands.

 Sign up for the latest beauty news, product samples and coupons